vkorehov/mesos-dns/docs/docs/configuration-parameters.md

 `port` is the port number that Mesos-DNS monitors for incoming DNS requests from slaves.
 Requests can be send over TCP or UDP.
 We recommend you use port `53` as several applications assume that the DNS server listens to this port.
 The default value is `53`.

 `resolvers` is a comma separated list with the IP addresses of external DNS servers that Mesos-DNS will contact to resolve any DNS requests outside the `domain`.
 If `resolvers` is not defined, Mesos-DNS will use the nameservers specified in `/etc/resolv.conf` on the server it is running.
 The default value is `8.8.8.8`, which is the [Google public DNS](https://developers.google.com/speed/public-dns/) address.
+The `resolvers` field is required.

 `timeout` is the timeout threshold, in seconds, for connections and requests to external DNS requests.
 The default value is 5 seconds.